-- Lemmermann Foundation Scholarship Awards - The Lemmermann Foundation offers scholarships in the classical studies and humanities to master's and doctoral students.
-Topic of research must be related to Rome and the Roman culture of any period, from the Pre-Roman period to the present day time.
+- Lemmermann Foundation Scholarship Awards - The Lemmermann Foundation offers scholarships in classical studies and humanities to master's and doctoral students.
+The topic of research must be related to Rome and the Roman culture of any period, from the Pre-Roman period to the present day time.
 Applicants must provide evidence for their need to study and carry out research in Rome.

 - Social Science Research Council Scholarship (SSRC) - Since 1923, the SSRC has awarded more than fifteen thousand fellowships to researchers around the globe.
 Council fellowship programs are strategic—they target specific problems, promote individual and institutional change, and expand networks.

 - Cobell Scholarship - The Cobell Scholarship provides elevated opportunities for high-achieving, community-involved Native American graduate and undergraduate students with leadership experience by empowering them with an impactful scholarship experience designed to support their success in higher education.

 - Sigma XI Grants-in-Aid-of-Research Program - The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
 Designated funds allow for grants of up to $5,000 for astronomy research and $2,500 for vision-related research.
 Students use the funding to pay for travel expenses to and from a research site, or for the purchase of non-standard laboratory equipment necessary to complete a specific research project.

 - The Barry Goldwater Scholarship and Excellence in Education Foundation - By providing scholarships to college sophomores and juniors who intend to pursue research careers in the natural sciences, mathematics, and engineering, the Goldwater Foundation is helping ensure that the U.S. is producing the number of highly-qualified professionals the Nation needs in these critical fields.